 We know that change at all levels is needed and that we can contribute in a meaningful way as we listen to individuals and communities about their lived experiences of DFV, the insights they hold and their hopes for change.

-Through Sightlines Professional Services we will continue to document our learning through Project Reports, Evidence Series, and Reflections Papers sharing these online and through round tables, structured conversations across system boundaries and small and large scale presentations, and through our partnership work.
+Through Sightlines Professional Services we will continue to document our learning through Project and Initiatives, sharing these online and through round tables, structured conversations across system boundaries and small and large scale presentations, and through our partnership work.